TaylaJBall/Muddy-Paws/TESTING.md

 ### Browser Compatibility

-Freefido was tested on the following browsers, new users were created, old users data edited and all features were tested:
+Muddy Paws was tested on the following browsers, new users were created, old users data edited and all features were tested:

 - Chrome v131
 - Firefox v133